Updated: September 2021

 Below is a list of what to look for in a detergent, top recommended detergents, and detergents you should avoid.

 Five (5) things to avoid:

 Powders: 85% of Americans live in places with hard water.
 Liquid detergents are scientifically proven to clean more effectively than powders in hard water.

 Pods & Flings: Generally speaking detergent packs (aka "pods", "drops", or "flings") don't carry enough cleaning power to get your diapers clean.
+I personally tested a few pod brands and found that they did not work well in hard water.
 Not to mention, they're extremely expensive.